DouglasUrner/GDP1-Unit-0/slides/PITCHME.md

 ---

 ## Your summer.
 Six Words.
-No more.
+No less.

 Note: